jtedeschill/sentiment_analysis/README.md

 Google Cloud Function: This is the function that will post to the Pub/Sub topic.
 The function will read the message from the topic, perform sentiment analysis on the message, and write the result to the BigQuery table.

+## Setting Principal

+Go to IAM & Admin > IAM > Service Accounts > Select the service account > Grant Access to the following roles:
+Workload Identity User
+and use the principal `principalSet://iam.googleapis.com/projects/228897103624/locations/global/workloadIdentityPools/CHANGETHEPOOLNAME/*`

 ### Usage

 To use this project, you need to have Terraform installed and configured with your Google Cloud credentials.